-The TOE performs integrity tests on the TPM, the MFP Control Software, the Fax Control unit, the Operation Panel Software, and the Operation Panel Applications.
+The TOE performs integrity tests on the TPM, the MFP Control Software, the Operation Panel Software, and the Operation Panel Applications.
 This is sufficient to ensure the TSF is operating correctly.

 The evaluator shall also ensure that the operational guidance describes the possible errors that may result from such tests, and actions the administrator should take in response; these possible errors shall correspond to those described in the TSS.